CLASSIC FALLOUT

 7. Don't use a guide unless you are REALLY stuck.
 You aren't REALLY stuck unless you have to reload a couple times.

 8. There is NO autosave.
 Save each time you enter / leave a settlement or area.
 Save before combat.
 Save after combat, if you are really feeling scummy you can save during combat as well.
-Use all 900 save slots incase you need to go back a few saves.
+Use all 900+ save slots incase you need to go back a few saves.
 Save before you travel.
 Save while you are traveling.
 Seriously there are enough slots for your entire game.
 This would have saved me so much pain.

-10. The game keeps a LOT secret from you, maybe too much, try to use common sense even in combat, if you use a automatic weapon on a target standing near an ally you will likely also hit your ally.
+10. The game keeps a LOT secret from you, maybe too much, try to use common sense even in combat, if you use an automatic weapon on a target standing near an ally you will likely also hit your ally.

 11. The game is split into 3 acts.
 Act 1: The Tutorial Towns (First two major settlements) Act 2: The Open World (The other major settlements and finding the water chip) Act 3: The End Game (Discovering the location of the Final Boss and finishing them off.)
 There is a time limit.
 It's not super strict, but if you dilly dally too long or assume the only timer in the game is the one it shows you, then you might have a bad time, remember to use common sense.

 12. Read the manual.
-Lot's of good tips in there without getting any spoilers, a walkthrough of the first game area, descriptions of all the game systems and mechanics, even some lore and snack recipes from the creators of the game.
+Lots of good tips in there without getting any spoilers, a walkthrough of the first game area, descriptions of all the game systems and mechanics, even some lore and snack recipes from the creators of the game.

 13. This is a big one.
 I was WRONG about how many slots there are.
 Use the arrow buttons on the save screen there are more than enough to have a unique slot for each and every save.
-Give each slot a custom name and that will help you loads with backtracking saves if you really goof to help with not having to fully restart if you mess something up.
+Give each slot a custom name and that will help you a ton with backtracking saves if you really goof to help with not having to fully restart if you mess something up.

 My Character Sheet